God will judge His people for willful sin.

 To repent does not mean to just ask forgiveness, but also to sincerely pray and work hard to stop doing our sins.
 We must also go make things right with other people we have wronged.

 We can never be sinless; we will always accidentally sin until we go to heaven.
-But our hearts can be pure to where we do not want to sin, and we can get to the point to where we never willfully sin, and that is what God wants.
+But our hearts can be pure to where we do not want to sin, and it is possible for us to never willfully sin, and that is what God wants.

-We can also pray and study the Bible enough to make sure we never commit any ignorant sins that would be bad enough for us to be worthy of being whipped with few stripes.
+We can also pray and study the Bible enough to make sure we never commit any ignorant sins that could also cause us to lose our rewards.

-A person can receive all of their rewards and no whippings at judgment, but they must be very diligent to pray, study the Bible, and obey God in all things.
-You need to pray specifically daily that God helps you to never do anything worthy of any stripes, and that He helps you to receive all of your rewards at judgment, because you cannot achieve this without His power, and to think that you can would be the sin of pride.
+A person can receive all of their rewards at judgment, but they must be very diligent to pray, study the Bible, and obey God in all things.
+You need to pray specifically daily that God helps you to receive all of your rewards at judgment, because you cannot achieve this without His power, and to think that you can would be the sin of pride.

 Job never willfully sinned (Job 1:1), and he did not even have the whole Bible, the blood of Jesus, or the indwelling of the Holy Spirit to help keep Him from willfully sinning.
 God had not offered those helps to people yet.
 We have all of these extra things.
 Therefore, we must use them, and we have no excuse for committing willful sin, or even ignorant sins that would be bad enough to get us whipped at judgment!